Daniel-Abrecht/Discretionary-Program-Access-Control/Unix Program Permission Proposal.md

 ### Further considerations

-I'm not sure how useful the euid, suid and ruid differentiation with puids (epuid, spuid, rpuid) would be, I would recommend to not introduce such different puids, since that may introduce unexpected problems.
+The euid, suid and ruid differentiation shouldn't be made with puids (epuid, spuid, rpuid), because that may introduce unexpected problems.

 A kernel should offer an option to enable or disable UPP.
 When UPP is enabled, a default pmode of 777 would make sense in that case, because it essentially disables the effects of UPP on such mountpoints.